jgatmait/petcheat-lite/README.md

 ## How It Works
 1. Open **index.html** in a browser to start.
 2. Each room contains a unique security-related challenge.
-3. Solving the challenge reveals the **URL, code, hint, or hidden parameter** needed to access the next room.
+3. Solving the challenge reveals the **URL and/or hidden parameter** needed to access the next room.
 4. Continue through all rooms until reaching the final evolution.

 ---